Boscotrecase: Recent history

 In the years that followed the 1906 eruption, the streets were cleared of lava, and life returned to normal.
 On 8 November 1913, Cardinal Giuseppe Antonio Ermenegildo Prisco consecrated two churches: San Francesco d'Assisinear Piazza Sant'Anna and San Francesco di Sales.
-On 16 November 1924, a bronze Unknown Soldier statue was erected in Piazza Annuziatella to honor the dead of World War I.
+On 16 November 1924, a bronze Unknown Soldier statue was erected in Piazza Annuziatella to honour the dead of World War I.

 In 1928, under the fascist government, Boscotrecase and Boscoreale were annexed to the municipality of Torre Annunziata.
 The two town regained their autonomy on 15 March 1946, under the mayor Nicola Ricciardi.

 In 1935, the chapel of S.S.
 Addolorata became a parish church, while the elementary school was started the following year.
 In 1968, the new parish church of S.S.
 Addolorata was consecrated.
-In 1972, a new church of San Francesco di Sales in Casavitelli replaced the old one, which collapsed on 21 February 1974 following a storm.
+In 1972, a new church of San Francesco di Sales in Casavittelli replaced the old one, which collapsed on 21 February 1974 following a storm.

 In 1973, a new municipal building was inaugurated.
-In 1990, the Francesca Library in the church of San of San Francesco d'Assisi opened.
+In 1990, the Francesca Library in the church of San Francesco d'Assisi opened.
 In 2008, the Strada Matrone reopened after being closed since the 1980s.
 In 2010, the new Circumvesuviana train station opened.